 Signup for our weekly newsletter.
 Cancel at any time.

-Audrey Patterson is a Trinity first-year and a staff reporter of The Chronicle's 118th volume.
+Audrey Patterson is a Trinity sophomore and local and national news editor of The Chronicle's 119th volume.